nachazo/scryfalldler/README.md

  `php scryfalldler -list`
  * in the command window, lists all of the card sets on Scryfall and the number of cards in each of those sets.
  * then it asks for a set to name to download all the cards of
-    * will download the first set where that begins with the entered string `a` as a response will return the first set that starts with the letter `a`
+    * no additional arguments can be added
-    * result is the same as a `php scryfalldler -set a` call
+    * the result is the same as a `php scryfalldler -set <setName>` call

 `php scryfalldler -file myDeck.txt`
- * Create a zip file of card images, the amounts and names of each card to download are listed in the text file, `myDeck.txt`
+ * Creates a zip file of card images, the amounts and names of each card to download are listed in the text file, `myDeck.txt`
     * The card images are of default size, `large`
     * The zip file is placed in the default location, the scryfalldler directory
     * The zip file's name is defaulted to `FILE`